"Small changes to planning policy can unlock transformative economic benefits at zero cost to the government."

 Small planning reforms would unlock faster upgrades and better coverage

-Minor, targeted changes to the English planning system would have a major impact.
+Small, targeted changes to the UK planning system would have a major impact.
 Allowing a small increase in the height and width of mobile network equipment on existing sites, whether on rooftops, pavements, verges or fields, would enable faster upgrades and help maximise 5G capacity and coverage.
 These are modest adjustments with significant national benefits.

 • £1–2.5 billion in immediate economic benefits